makersacademy/bowling-challenge/README.md

 ___STRONG HINT, IGNORE AT YOUR PERIL:___ Bowling is a deceptively complex game.
 Careful thought and thorough diagramming — both before and throughout — will save you literal hours of your life.

+# Plan

+work on getting scorecard for a 0 spare/strike game first.

+## Needed files

+index.html - for display
+jquery.js - to interact between model and page frame.js - hold num pins knocked over in frame and rolls used score.js - to deal with the calculation of the score (deals with the spare/strike complications)

+### frame.js

+takes rolls as input - outputs total knocked over to score

 ### Optional Extras

 In any order you like: